-Soviet Antonov-12 aircraft today (Tuesday) began airlifting East Pakistan refugees from the swollen Sahara camp to Mana, in central India.
+Background: Soviet Antonov-12 aircraft today (Tuesday) began airlifting East Pakistan refugees from the swollen Sahara camp to Mana, in central India.
 Thousands crowded outside a Government compound at Barasat, 15 miles (24 kms) north east of Calcutta to apply for resettlement in Mana.
 Underlying the apparent urge to leave the refugees camp is a feeling among the Pakistanis that they are being moved to an inhospitable area where Bengali, their language, isn't spoken.
 Indian officials have denied that there have been demonstrations by the refugees.
 Those selected to make the flight are examined by a doctor to make sure they are fit and have been vaccinated against cholera.
 Special trains have also been brought into service to transport the refugees.

 SYNOPSIS: The miserable existence of East Pakistan refugees at camp Sahara, 15 miles (24 kms) north east of Calcutta is being eased by a full scale moving operation launched by the authorities.
 With the aid of special trains and two aircraft from the Soviet Union, refugees are being moved to Mana in Central India.